fengjun-lin/web-reel/docs/openai-setup.md

 Configure the API key directly in the browser:

 1. Open the web app
-2. Go to a replay session
-3. Click on the "🤖 AI Analysis" tab
-4. Click "Configure OpenAI API"
+2. Click **Settings** in the top menu
-5. Enter your API key and save
+3. Enter your API key and save
+4. Click "Test Connection" to verify

 This stores the key in your browser's `localStorage` and never sends it to any server except OpenAI.